d-miller/d-miller.github.io/pubs.md

 * Not STEM-focused, but grouped here for its focus on intervention evidence in education.

 Williams, R., Citkowicz, M., **Miller, D. I.**, Lindsay, J., & Walters, K. (2022).
 [Heterogeneity in mathematics intervention effects: Evidence from a meta-analysis of 191 randomized experiments]({{ site.baseurl }}/assets/Williams2022.pdf). _Journal of Research on Educational Effectiveness_, _15_(3), 584-634. https://doi.org/10.1080/19345747.2021.2009072 [[R code/data](https://osf.io/f9gud/) and [interactive app](https://airshinyapps.shinyapps.io/math_meta_database)]
-* I was the lead analyst for this meta-analysis, including using my prior training in machine learning to apply random forest algorithms to better understand heterogeneity in mathematics intervention effects.
+* I was the lead data analyst and R coder.
+* Used my prior training in machine learning to apply random forest algorithms to better understand heterogeneity in mathematics intervention effects.

 **Miller, D. I.**, Pinerua, I., Margolin, J., & Gerdeman, D. (2022). [_Teachers' pedagogical content knowledge in mathematics and science: A cross-disciplinary synthesis of recent DRK-12 projects_]({{ site.baseurl}}/assets/PCK2022.pdf).
 American Institutes for Research.